Dhreetisha-Bagchi/Apple-Sales-SQL/README.md

 WHERE claim_date >= CURRENT_DATE - INTERVAL '5 year'
 GROUP BY 1
 ```
-19. Identify the store with the highest percentage of "Paid Repaired" claims relative to total claims filed
+19. Identify the store with the highest percentage of "Paid Repaired" claims relative to total claims filed.
 ```sql
 WITH paid_repair
 AS